vtpanda/CMUDataLake2018/datalake/readme.md

 5. Now the function is created, but there's still no function code in the function.
 Select 'Upload a .ZIP file' from the drop down menu called 'Code entry type' and upload the ZIP file we create before.
 7. Click the 'Save' button.
 You can also click the 'Test' button on the left to test running our function.
 After the running completes, you should be able to see the data files in your S3 buckets.

 Now we have an AWS Lambda function that can download a new data file from the target website every time it runs.
-To automate the data crawling process, we need to make use of the CloudWatch Events.
+To automate the data crawling process, we need to make use of the CloudWatch Events.
 It works similarly to a job scheduler.
 You can setup a CloudWatch Events follow the steps below:

 1. Go to the AWS Lambda dashboard webpage and click the function name into the function detailed page.
 2. Expand the 'Designer' tab and add a new trigger.
 Select 'CloudWatch Events' from the drop-down menu on the left side.